Treaty of Paris (1814)

 The Treaty of Paris, signed on 30 May 1814, ended the war between France and the Sixth Coalition, part of the Napoleonic Wars, following an armistice signed on 23 April between Charles, Count of Artois, and the allies.
 The treaty set the borders for France under the House of Bourbon and restored territories to other nations.
 It is sometimes called the First Peace of Paris, as another one followed in 1815.

 Background

-Parties to the treaty
+Treaty of Paris

-This treaty was signed on 30 May 1814, following an armistice signed on 23 April 1814 between Charles, Count of Artois, and the allies.
+This treaty was signed on 30 May 1814, following an armistice signed on 23 April 1814 between Charles of Bourbon, Count of Artois, as Lieutenant General of the Realm, and the allies.
 Napoleon had abdicated as Emperor on 6 April, as a result of negotiations at Fontainebleau.

-Peace talks had started on 9 May between Talleyrand, who negotiated with the allies of Chaumont on behalf of the exiled Bourbon king Louis XVIII of France, and the allies.
+Peace talks had started on 9 May between Talleyrand, who negotiated with the allies of Chaumont on behalf of the exiled Bourbon king Louis XVIII, and the allies.
 The Treaty of Paris established peace between France and Great Britain, Russia, Austria, and Prussia, who in March had defined their common war aim in Chaumont.
 Signatories were: